cimentadaj/DIGCLASS/README.md

 - [X] Revise the documentation of each function
 - [X] Add different n.classes for EGP
 - [X] Add different n.classes for OESCH
+- [X] Add a general check to fail if the number digits doesnt align with the translation function
+- [X] Add some more tests for the functions in the package
+- [X] Add tests for EGP/OESCH that do translations between broader and finegrained classes
+- [X] Write more tutorials on how to use the package
+- [X] Add some examples with the ISSP data

+- [] Refactor EGP/OESCH.
+These functions share so much code for swwitching between general and more finegrained schemas.
+You need to simplify and reuse both on code and on documentation.

 - [] Add E.O Wright translation
 - [] Add ISCO to ESEG translation (waiting for Guillem's input)
 - [] Add IPICS (waiting for Oscar to contact Florian)
-- [] Write more tutorials on how to use the package
-- [] Add some more tests for the functions in the package
-- [] Add some examples with the ISSP data
-- [] Add a general check to fail if the number digits doesnt align with the translation function
+- [] All ISCOCOM functions should be if it's not isco88com
-- [] Add option to make labeling consistent between ESEC and EGP and their respective MP versions (see do file for ESEC-MP in the zip file Giullelm send).
+- [] Add option to make labeling consistent between ESEC and EGP and their respective MP versions (see do file for ESEC-MP in the zip file Giullelm send).-